DFRobot/pxt-DFRobot_bosonKit/README.md

 ```

-* 11. Rotate the knob module on pin P0; when it's rotated to the maximum value, the bright LED module on pin P8 shows the brightest light.
+* 11.Rotate the knob module on pin P0; when it's rotated to the maximum value, the bright LED module on pin P8 shows the brightest light.

 ```blocks